nikerzetic/mlfmf-data/README.md

 Instead of `entries`,

-_Node: abstract syntax trees are guaranteed to be trees only for Agda libraries.
+_Note: abstract syntax trees are guaranteed to be trees only for Agda libraries.
 In Lean - due to node sharing - they might be directed acyclic graphs (DAGs)._

 ## Network file